cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 Copywriters likely fall somewhere in between the two scenarios, but these demonstrate a general reality about using these tools: GenAI tools are only as effective and efficient as the Copywriter using them.
 The first Copywriter embraced GenAI as a helpful assistant that they had to lead to success, but undermined their own ability to actually write the content themselves, and instead tailored a machines output.
 The second Copywriter embraced GenAI as a content generator that requires only someone to prompt, but no one to overview.
 Yet, the approach was the same, they believed that GenAI should perform the majority of the tasks in their role, the only difference was the level of overview they provided.

-*The AI Copywriting Manual* encourages Copywriters to take responsibility for their tasks, taking an apprehensive approach where GenAI is used in specific roles with high human overview and low AI interference.
-GenAI has the ability to write all of the text for Copywriters, but *human governance is in every sentence and word*, not in prompting the machine.
-It is not about using AI to complete every task, but finding which tasks GenAI can complete without compromising human integrity, and remaining efficient, effective, and ethical.

 Copywriters should use GenAI with skepticism, reserving GenAI to three specific roles: ***Find, Challenge, and Inspect.***

 ### ***Find***